DataDog/kics/documentation/rules/terraform/aws/rds_associated_with_public_subnet.md

 ### Description

  Amazon RDS instances should not be associated with public subnets to prevent potential unauthorized access from the internet.
-When an RDS instance is placed in a subnet group containing a public subnet (with a CIDR like 0.0.0.0/0), it creates an attack vector for malicious actors to exploit your database.
+When an RDS instance is placed in a subnet group containing a public subnet (with a CIDR such as `0.0.0.0/0)`, it creates an attack vector for malicious actors to exploit your database.

 Instead, RDS instances should only be deployed in private subnets with specific CIDR blocks.
-In the secure example, subnets use specific CIDR blocks like '172.2.0.0/24' and '176.2.0.0/24', while the vulnerable example uses '0.0.0.0/0' which allows traffic from any IP address.
+In the secure example, subnets use specific CIDR blocks such as `172.2.0.0/24` and `176.2.0.0/24`, while the vulnerable example uses `0.0.0.0/0` which allows traffic from any IP address.
 Properly securing your database network configuration helps prevent data breaches and unauthorized access to sensitive information.

 ## Compliant Code Examples